adam-greer/blog/content/posts/2023-HuntressCTF-Traffic.md

 ![](/2023-HuntressCTF/zeeklogs.png)

 I was already familiar with these logs from my time working with Bro in the past.
-Based on the challenge description they already hinted at network traffic and observing a sketcy site.
+Based on the challenge description they already hinted at network traffic and observing a sketchy site.
 So I knew to go directly to the dns logs.

 I extracted the dns*.log.gz files using ```gunzip -d dns.*```.
 Next, I used ```cat dns.*.log``` to start to get an idea what traffic was observed.
 These five dns log files had ```17134``` lines.
 Instead of following the advice of description and installing zeek and or rita, I decided to grep my way through the results.